engl-4814/css-drills/6-drill/README.md

 1. Design a grid as a wireframe
 2. Code it using the following grid techniques:
    - `grid-template-columns` and `grid-template-rows` that use whatever mix of the following values for your grid: `fr`, `min-content`, `max-content`, and fixed values (`px`).
-3. Be sure to include your wireframe as a file in your assets folder.
+3. Be sure to practice using HTML5 elements, where you can and should do so.

-Your HTML should
+4. Be sure to include your wireframe as a file in your assets folder.

 ## Other Considerations